chrispaynter/architecture/CQRS.md

 - CQRS is just a tool in the toolbox.
 - An entire system doesn't have to be built using the pattern.
 - Maybe just some parts of the system make more sense.

+## Synchronicity vs Asyrchronicity

+- Commands don't have to be processed immedaitely - they can be queued.
+- This makes

 ## CRUD vs CQRS